 Messaggero published the headline "The Pope Rehabilitates Darwin".
 Il

 Giornale printed "The Pope Says We May Descend from Monkeys."
 The "descent from monkeys" suggestion started back in the 19th century even though no supporter of evolution then or now agrees with the concept.
-Rather, they view humans and monkeys to have had a common ancestor.
+Still, the misquote has continued until the present time and is probably will be around for many decades in our future.
+Rather, supporters of the Theory of Evolution view humans and monkeys as having had a common ancestor.

 In 1999, conservative Christian members of the Kansas state school